 Step 2: Place the Cheese Slices on the bread

 Make sure the cheese slices are super thin and flat.
+Use a good cheese slicer if needed to get it than thin.
 You definitely do not want to be using shredded cheese as the cheese is instantly going to fall off around the toaster and fill up your entire kitchen with the dreaded burnt smell (trust me, that is something you definitely want to avoid).

 Step 3: Let it toast